greg-js/wdn/README.md

 # wdn

 `wdn` is a reimplementation of [wd](https://github.com/mfaerevaag/wd) in Node.
 It allows you to create warp points out of directories and then quickly warp (`cd`) to it using a very simple API. `wd` is written for `zsh` though, so if you're on `bash` or a different shell, you're out of luck.
-Hence this package.
+Hence this package, which works in `bash` as well as in `zsh`.
+It might work in other shells too, but I haven't tested it yet.

 I found out after I started this that there is already a [Ruby package](https://github.com/kigster/warp-dir) out there written by kigster which accomplishes the same goal of a `wd` that works in all shells.
 Check it out as well before you decide to use this!